Vladimirs Kamešs

-Vladimirs Kamešs (born 28 October 1988) is a Latvian football midfielder playing as a left winger for Norwegian club Elverum and Latvia national football team.
+Vladimirs Kamešs (born 28 October 1988) is a Latvian footballer who plays as a left winger for Norwegian club Elverum.

 Club career

 Early career

 Born in Liepāja, as a youth player Kamešs played for his local club Liepājas Metalurgs, coming through all age groups of the academy.
 In January 2005, at the age of 16, Kamešs was taken to the club's first team.
 He saw himself scoring in the first and only appearance he made that season, helping his team become the Latvian Higher League champions.
 Even though, Kamešs helped his team win the Latvian Football Cup in 2006, triumph in the Baltic League in 2007 and become the champions of Latvia once again in 2009, he did not play much.
 During 5 seasons the young player made only 28 league appearances, scoring 4 goals due to the fact that more experienced players were more likely to be chosen to play over him.